statim-ai/statim-ai-server/README.md

 ## How to Run?

-1. Create the docker image run:
+1. Create the docker image:
 ```sh
 # This will crate new docker image: statim-ai-server
 make build
 ```

-2. Run the generate docker image:
+2. Run the docker image:
 ```sh
 # This will run the statim-ai-server docker image
 make run